Sportfishing in Islamorada & the Florida Keys

-Remarks: schooling fish that migrates fom south Florida waters in winter to more northerly waters in spring; Gulf population thought to be separate from Atlantic population, with considerable mixing in winter from Cape Canaveral past Key West; spawns in midsummer OFFSHORE; feeds on small fish and squid.
+Remarks: Kings are a schooling fish that migrates from south Florida waters in winter to more northerly waters in spring.
+The Gulf population thought to be separate from Atlantic population, with considerable mixing in winter from Cape Canaveral past Key West.
+They spawn in midsummer offshore and feed on small fish and squid.

 Science Name: Megalops atlanticus

 Ideal Temp: 75 to 90

 Remarks: Whether Tarpon fishing around the bridges, on the flats, or anywhere else, you are in for a fight.
 If you are lucky, you may even get to witness a hammerhead shark chasing and feeding on ‘your’ Tarpon while you are trying to get it to the boat.

 Description: Their color is olive green on the back and upper sides.
 All fins below the lateral line have reddish tinge; bright blue line below eye, following contour of operculum; anal fin pointed; small black spot below dorsal fin.

 Similar Fish: lane snapper, L. synagris (anal fin pointed in mutton snapper, rounded in lane).